ExcelFunctions.net Logo

 Where the function arguments are:

-probability - The probability (between 0 and 1) at which to evaluate the inverse Cumulative F Distribution
+probability - The probability (between 0 and 1) at which to evaluate the inverse Cumulative F Distribution.

-deg_freedom1 - An integer specifying the numerator degrees of freedom
+deg_freedom1 - An integer specifying the numerator degrees of freedom.

-deg_freedom2 - An integer specifying the denominator degrees of freedom
+deg_freedom2 - An integer specifying the denominator degrees of freedom.

 If either deg_freedom1 or deg_freedom2 are decimal numbers, these are truncated to integers by Excel.

-The Excel F.Inv function is the inverse of the Cumulative form of the Excel F.Dist function.
+Note that the Excel F.Inv function is the inverse of the Cumulative form of the Excel F.Dist function.

 I.e. if

-probability = F.DIST( x, deg_freedom1, deg_freedom2, True )
+F.DIST( x, deg_freedom1, deg_freedom2, True ) = probability

 then

-x = F.INV( probability, deg_freedom1, deg_freedom2 )
+F.INV( probability, deg_freedom1, deg_freedom2 ) = x

 F.Inv Function Example